oracle/graal/sulong/docs/user/README.md

 bitcode.

-GraalVM comes with a pre-built LLVM toolchain for producing binaries with embedded bitcode.
+GraalVM comes with a pre-built LLVM toolchain for producing binaries with embedded bitcode from C/C++ code.
 This can be installed with:

 ```
 $GRAALVM_HOME/bin/gu install llvm-toolchain